samuilz/MoviesCatalogueApp/README.md

 ### This is movie catalogue application made on Android with MVP architecture.
-It is use Dagger2, OkHttp, Gson, ButterKnife and other libraries.
+It has REST Service with MySQL Database, JPA Repository with Spring Data, Dependency Injection with Dagger, HTTP Requests with OkHttp, Unit tests with JUnit and Mockito and other functionality and libraries.

 # Contributors:
 - Cveta Getova (*tsvetely*)